huggingface/transformers/docs/source/en/tasks/image_feature_extraction.md

 image_gen = Image.open(requests.get(img_urls[1], stream=True).raw).convert("RGB")
 ```

 Let's see the pipeline in action.
-We will initialize the pipeline.
-If we do not pass any model, it will be automatically initialized with [google/vit-base-patch16-224](google/vit-base-patch16-224).
+First, initialize the pipeline.
+If you don't pass any model to it, the pipeline will be automatically initialized with [google/vit-base-patch16-224](google/vit-base-patch16-224).
 If you'd like to calculate similarity, set `pool` to True.

 ```python
 import torch